NickT80/Node-js-carshow/readme.md

 * Create our header and footer partials
 * Add in Bootstrap

-#Creating New Campgrounds
+#Creating New CarShows
 * Setup new campground POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

-#Style the campgrounds page
+#Style the CarShows page
 * Add a better header/title
-* Make campgrounds display in a grid
+* Make CarShows display in a grid

 #Style the Navbar and Form
 * Add a navbar to all templates